 It’s almost unlimited!
 The only limitation is how high you can pile them whilst still being able to roll up the puff pastry!

 You could try so many different veggie combos:

-- tomatoes (not sliced though – you’d need to dice them in order to be able to roll up the pinwheels)
+- tomatoes (not sliced into rounds or wedges, though – you’d need to dice them in order to be able to roll up the pinwheels)

 - bell peppers (finely diced, not strips)

 - chilli peppers

 - baby spinach

 If you like meat on your pizzas then you might prefer cooked, shredded chicken (in small pieces), ham, pepperoni or anything else that you can imagine!
 Very thinly sliced smoked sausage could definitely be a winner as well!